-In the City's third annual Recovery Plan, we outlined our phased efforts and intentions to promote equity in the allocation of funds.
-Going forward, all RFPs and contracts associated with the City of Raleigh will include language targeting underserved populations and historically marginalized communities.
-Each funded project will continue to utilize an equity lens to determine the most effective focus for spending and impact.
+In the City's fourth annual Recovery Plan, we outlined our phased efforts and intentions to promote fairness and opportunity for all in the allocation of funds.
+For example, all RFPs and contracts associated with the City of Raleigh now include language targeting underserved populations and historically marginalized communities.
+Each funded project will continue to utilize a social impact lens to determine the most effective focus for spending and maximize influence.

-To assess progress, program measures will capture demographic information for each project quarterly.
-This data will inform our ongoing evaluation of whether we are meeting the objectives outlined in our equity action plan and effectively reaching the desired populations.
+To assess progress, program measures capture demographic information for each project on a quarterly basis.
+This data will inform our ongoing evaluation of whether we are meeting the objectives outlined in our action plan and effectively reaching the desired populations.

 Through continuous commitment and proactive efforts, Raleigh aims to create a fair and just community that benefits all its residents.
-We believe that by advancing equity, we can achieve a more prosperous and inclusive future for the City of Raleigh.

-Through intentional actions, we strive to create an inclusive and just environment, ensuring that all residents have equitable access to services and opportunities.
+We believe that by advancing social impact, we can achieve a more prosperous and inclusive future for the City of Raleigh.
+With intentional actions, we strive to create an inclusive and just environment, ensuring that all residents have equitable access to services and opportunities.

-Efforts to Design SLFRF Program and Projects with Equity in Mind:
+Efforts to Design SLFRF Program and Projects with Social Impact in Mind: